im-samz/functions-quickstart-dotnet-azd-timer/README.md

 <!--
 ---
-name: Azure Functions C# HTTP Trigger using Azure Developer CLI
+name: Azure Functions C# Timer Trigger using Azure Developer CLI
-description: This repository contains an Azure Functions HTTP trigger quickstart written in C# and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (azd).
+description: This repository contains an Azure Functions timer trigger quickstart written in C# and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (azd).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
 page_type: sample
 products:
 - azure-functions